coderefinery/cmake/_episodes/03-hello-world-cmake.md

 ## Hello-world example

-We start with our now familiar C++ program:
+We start with a simple C++ program:

 ```cpp
 #include <iostream>